-The marigold flower is a popular blossom that is grown by many amateur gardeners because they can be grown indoors before being transplanted to an outdoor garden.
-They are a popular decorative flower because they are easy to care for and offer a variety of vibrant colors.
-The white, golden, orange, yellow and sometimes red blooms can brighten up any room with just a little bit of work.
+The marigold flower is a popular blossom that is grown by many amateur gardeners because it can be grown indoors before being transplanted to an outdoor garden.
+They are a popular decorative flower.
+They are easy to care for and offer a variety of vibrant colors.
+The white, golden, orange, yellow, and sometimes red blooms can brighten any room with just a little bit of work.
 Propagation of the Marigold is simple and can be completed in a rather short amount of time.
-The first three steps talk about propagation from seed while the last two talk about how to propagate marigolds from the plant itself.
+The first three steps talk about propagation from seed, while the last two talk about propagating marigolds from the plant itself.

 The best way to grow Marigolds to ensure propagation is to grow them indoors and then transplant them outdoors.
 Clay pots or long containers are the best objects to grow them in, as they allow for proper spacing in the soil.
-They should be spaced 4 to 6 inches apart in order to insure proper growth.
+They should be spaced four to six inches apart to ensure proper growth.

-You should water marigold seeds thoroughly once they have been planted indoors.
-These plants grow very quickly and need only partial sun in order to grow.
+Water marigold seeds thoroughly once they have been planted indoors.
+These plants grow very quickly and need only partial sun to grow.
 This flower germinates quickly, so it will not take long for you to have a plant that is ready to transplant outdoors.
-You should have your first continual display of color by mid summer.
-If you are growing smaller varieties, the plants need to just be placed 4 to 6 inches apart.
+You should have your first continual display of color by mid-summer.
+If you are growing smaller varieties, the plants need to be placed four to six inches apart.
 Some giant marigolds need to be placed about a foot apart while growing.

 You can transplant marigold plants to your outdoor garden after the final frost of the spring season.
-These plants need moderate to full sunshine, so be sure that they are transplanted into an area that gets ample sunshine.
-Soil selection is important as well, as there needs to be plenty of nitrogen in the soil in order to insure proper growth and blooms.
+These plants need moderate to full sunshine, so be sure they are transplanted into an area with ample sunshine.
+Soil selection is important as well, as there needs to be plenty of nitrogen in the soil to ensure proper growth and blooms.

-Once you have learned how to propagate from seed, popping the spent floral heads from the plant will be much easier.
-Once your Marigold has spent blooms, you should remove the whole flower and bud beneath.
-The blooms provide the seeds for the next season, all that you need to do is lightly cover them with compost or mulch in the area you want them to grow.
+Once you have learned how to propagate from seed, popping the plant's spent flower heads will be much easier.
+Once your Marigold has bloomed, remove the whole flower and bud beneath.
+The blooms provide the seeds for the next season.
+All you need to do is lightly cover them with compost or mulch in the area you want them to grow.
 There is no need to separate anything.
-Not all of the seeds will germinate but you are sure to get some new plants from this easy no nonsense approach.
+Not all of the seeds will germinate, but you are sure to get some new plants from this easy, no-nonsense approach.

-Step 5: Insuring Propagation by Avoiding Pest And Disease
+Step 5 - Ensure Propagation by Avoiding Pest and Disease

 Once transplanted to your outdoor garden, propagation of marigolds will not be difficult.
 Many types of insects avoid marigolds naturally, while bees will help with pollination and propagation to other areas.
-Because marigolds naturally repel most insects, some of them can also be use to make an insect repellant.
-The most common type of threat to marigold plants are slugs.
+Because marigolds naturally repel most insects, some of them can also be used to make insect repellant.
+The most common type of threat to marigold plants is slugs.
 They can cause major damage and must be treated quickly.